paytweed/demo-v2-next/README.md

 Copy the `.env.example` to `.env.local` and redefine the variables accordingly:

 - `NEXT_PUBLIC_APPLICATION_ID`: The ApplicationID of the SDKv2 (can be obtained in [Tweed's Dashboard](https://dashboard.paytweed.com/)).
-- `BASIC_AUTH_PASSWORD`: Any secure password for securing your demo app.
 - `TWEED_API_KEY`: The demo API KEY of the SDKv1 (can be obtained in [Tweed's v1 Console](https://console.paytweed.com/))
 - `TWEED_API_SECRET`: The demo API SECRET of the SDKv1 (can be obtained in [Tweed's v1 Console](https://console.paytweed.com/))
 - `ALCHEMY_API_KEY`: An API KEY for alchemy (see [Alchemy docs](https://docs.alchemy.com/docs/alchemy-quickstart-guide))